Radio Studio Automation System

 The front trim panel was removed and sent off to be refinished by a powder-coat vendor.

-The transport tape mechanism, shown below, appears to be in good shape, although a full disassembly will be needed to thorough clean and check the unit.
+The transport tape mechanism, shown below, was in good shape, although considerable disassembly was needed to thoroughly clean and check the unit.

 Three motors are used in the machine.
 One is for the tape transport (shown above) and the other two are used to move the cartridges and drum (shown below).
-All three motors will be removed and thoroughly cleaned.
+All three motors were removed and thoroughly cleaned.

-The carousel cart machine is quite heavy and access to components will be a challenge after the unit is installed in a rack.
-All of the detailed work, therefore, will need to be done before reassembly.
+The carousel cart machine is quite heavy and access to components is a challenge after the unit is installed in the rack.
+All of the detailed work, therefore, was done before reassembly.

 Audio Source Machines

-In addition to the G-824 carousel cart machine, three additional audio sources are provided in this implementation:
+In addition to the G-824 Carousel cart machine, four additional audio sources are provided in this implementation:

 As noted previously, the SSC system can accommodate up to 10 input sources in the basic configuration.